 - Participant is receiving a Meat or Vegetable Substitute Meal

-- Participant is receiving a Cut Meal
+- Participant is receiving a Cut Meal or a Pureed Meal

 - Participant is receiving a Newspaper